Murders in the Zoo

-Murders in the Zoo is 1933 pre-Code horror film directed by A. Edward Sutherland, written by Philip Wylie and Seton I. Miller.
+Murders in the Zoo is a 1933 pre-Code horror film directed by A. Edward Sutherland, written by Philip Wylie and Seton I. Miller.
 Particularly dark, even for its time, film critic Leonard Maltin called the film "astonishingly grisly."

 Plot

 Big-game hunter and wealthy zoologist Eric Gorman is an insanely jealous husband who uses his animal knowledge to dispose of his impulsive wife's lovers.
 The film opens in an Indian jungle with Gorman using a needle and thread to sew a colleague's mouth closed after having discovered that he had kissed his wife, and then he seals the man's fate by abandoning him in the jungle with the wild beasts.
 Gorman later pretends to be surprised at hearing that the man had been eaten by tigers.
 Both Gorman and his wife Evelyn then return to America aboard a ship packed with captured animals he intends to add to his collection at a major zoo.
 On the ship, Evelyn has a relationship with Roger Hewitt.
 She tries to keep it secret from Gorman, but he finds out.
 Once back in the States, he begins to devise a plan to kill Hewitt.

 The zoo is beginning to run into financial trouble and the new press agent, Peter Yates, a man terrified of most of the zoo's animals and considered to be an alcoholic, suggests hosting a fundraising dinner for the rich to raise funds and awareness.
 The last straw is when Gorman finds his wife at Hewitt's apartment where they have been plotting their escape and her divorce.
 Gorman invites Hewitt to the dinner and poisons him with mamba venom that he obtained from the zoo's laboratory doctor, Jack Woodford.
 Evelyn accuses her husband of murdering Hewitt.
 Outraged, Gorman attacks her, but she is able to escape into his office where she finds a mechanical mamba head seeping with real mamba poison in his desk.
 She now knows for a fact that he killed Hewitt, and takes the snake head with the intention of telling Dr. Woodford.
 Gorman finds his wife and throws her to the alligators, where she is torn to shreds.